Published on December 17, 2018

 What was life like being a paramedic?

 It was a job that I absolutely loved.
 I was involved in air rescue and you might have seen me dangling out the side of a helicopter like a teabag!
 Everyday was different and some days were long, stressful and exciting.

 Why the change from paramedic to defence officer?

-You see and experience a lot as a paramedic and it’s easy to get a bit burnt out and rundown.
-When a friend mentioned about a career into the defence force, it piqued my interested.
+You see and experience a lot as a paramedic and it’s easy to get a bit burnt out and run down.
+When a friend mentioned a career in the defence force, it piqued my interested.
 It was time for a change so I joined the Royal Australian Air Force as a Flying Officer.

 What’s involved as a Flying Officer with the RAAF?